Executive Board (2024-25)

 treasurer: George KAradzhov

-George (he/him) is a junior in Pauli Murray College double majoring in Molecular Biophysics and Biochemistry (MBB) and Anthropology.
+George (he/him) is a senior in Pauli Murray College double majoring in Molecular Biophysics and Biochemistry (MBB) and Anthropology.
 He is passionate about the intersections between medicine and law and how both can be used to advocate for disability rights.
 This year, he is excited to work with Yale’s disability community and push Yale toward being more accessible for everyone.
 Outside of DEFY, he is the treasurer for American Sign Language at Yale (ASLaY), the undergraduate Service Chair for Yale’s disability honor society Delta Alpha Pi, a member of the Yale Hunger and Homelessness Action Project’s (YHHAP) Advocacy committee, a site leader for the Elm City Echo, and a volunteer with the Community Healthcare Van.
 In his free time, he enjoys playing the guitar, weightlifting, and, inevitably, reading.

-faculty advisor: katie trumepener
+faculty advisor: katie trumpener

 Katie Trumpener is Emily Sanford Professor of Comparative Literature and English, as well as a member of Film and Media Studies, and of Jewish Studies.
 She works on European literature, film and visual culture.
 She is eager that Yale increase access and support for disabled students and faculty—and that it continue to remember all those for whom the pandemic is not yet over.